If you own a Samsung Galaxy Watch Active 2, you may have experienced the frustration of having your device stuck in a continuous reboot loop.

 A lot of benefits of clearing caches, including rebooting the stuck or frozen watch.

-Here is how to clear the Galaxy Wearables app’s caches.
+Here is how to clear the Galaxy Wearable app’s caches.

 - Open your phone’s settings app and then select apps.